 Transaction costs are the actual costs of buying and/or selling units in underlying funds.
-These costs may, at our discretion, be included within a Fund as a result of the Fund needing to buy or sell units in an underlying fund.
-Currently, any transaction costs when a Fund buys units in an underlying fund are reflected in the unit price of the Fund.
-However, no such allowance is made in any Fund's unit price for any transaction costs incurred when a Fund sells units in an underlying fund.
-Instead these transaction costs are paid out of the Fund's assets.
-This could change in the future without notification.
+These costs may, at our discretion, be included within a fund for buying and selling units in an underlying fund.
+Currently, any transaction costs when a fund buys units in an underlying fund are reflected in the unit price of the fund.
+However, no such allowance is made in any fund's unit price for any transaction costs incurred when a fund sells units in an underlying fund.
+Instead these transaction costs are paid out of the fund's assets.

+The amount and how transaction costs are charged could change in future without notification.

-There are currently no buy/sell spreads in the underlying funds into which the Scheme invests.
+Where BlackRock has been appointed to provide investment management services there are currently no buy/sell spreads in these underlying funds.